 Williams College can use our plans for renovations, continuous facility management, and accessibility studies of all its buildings.
 Their faculty and staff now have total situational awareness across the entire campus.
 The project’s careful planning, organization, and execution continue to be a collaborative endeavor.

 After seeing the power of what we were able to provide for them in a single building, Williams College requested documentation of their entire campus of over four million square feet.
 We pride ourselves on how the partnership has developed throughout the scope of the project.

 Working With Williams College

-Williams College’s staff was fantastic to collaborate with since they recognized the importance of our efforts and what we were offering for them.
+Williams College’s staff was fantastic to collaborate with since they recognized the importance of our efforts and what we were providing them.
 They came up with a variety of uses for our work that went beyond what we had initially planned when we began the endeavor.
-For a project of this size, it demonstrates that their organization and personnel are top-notch.
-Williams has been around for 225 years, and it has produced many brilliant minds, innovation, wealth, and knowledgeable people.
+The successful execution of a project of this size, with all the challenges involved, demonstrates the talent of their personnel and organization.
+Williams College has been around for 225 years and has produced many brilliant minds.
 We’re extraordinarily proud to know that our drawings will be put to use for decades to come, helping to foster future generations of success at Williams.

 Why Work With Us?